-Section 10.15 TELECOMMUNICATION TOWERS
+Section 10.15 COMMERCIAL TELECOMMUNICATIONS TOWERS

-- A. PURPOSE: Olmsted County acknowledges the legal right to wireless telecommunications providers to do business within the County.
-However, the County wishes to implement its legal authority to impose zoning requirements that are nondiscriminatory, not intended to prohibit telecommunications services, and not based on the health effects of radio frequency emissions.
-In order to establish predictable and balanced regulations that protect the public health, safety and general welfare of the community, these regulations are intended to: - Facilitate the provision of telecommunications services and facilities including commercial wireless telecommunication services in Olmsted County; - 2. minimize adverse visual effects of towers through careful design and siting standards; - avoid potential damage to adjacent properties from tower or antenna failure and weather related occurrences through structural standards, careful siting, and setback requirements; - 4. encourage the placement of telecommunication towers on agricultural, commercial, or industrial property; and - 5. minimize the total number of existing and new towers and buildings needed to serve the communities, and maximize the use of existing towers and buildings.
+- A. Purpose.
+In order to establish predictable and balanced regulations that protect the public safety, health and general welfare of the community, these regulations are intended to: - 1.
+Facilitate the provision of commercial telecommunications services and facilities including wireless telecommunication services in Olmsted County; - 2.
+Minimize adverse visual effects of towers through careful design and siting standards; - 3.
+Avoid potential damage to adjacent properties from tower or antenna failure and weather related occurrences through structural standard, careful siting, and setback requirements: - 4.
+Encourage the placement of commercial telecommunication towers on agriculture, commercial, or industrial property; and